Lithuanian Wars of Independence: Background

 After the Partitions of the Polish–Lithuanian Commonwealth in 1795, the Grand Duchy of Lithuania was annexed by the Russian Empire.
-The Lithuanian National Revival emerged during the 19th century and the movement to establish an independent nation-state intensified during the early 20th century.
+The Lithuanian National Revival emerged during the 19th century, and the movement to restore independent Lithuania on nation-state basis intensified during the early 20th century.
 During World War I, Lithuanian territory was occupied by Germany from 1915 until the war ended in November 1918.

 On February 16, 1918, the Council of Lithuania declared the re-establishment of independence from all previous legal bonds with other states.
 The declaration asserted the right to self-determination, meaning the creation of a state within ethnic Lithuanian territories.
-The publication of the Act of Independence was initially suppressed by the German occupation forces, but on March 23, 1918, the Germans acknowledged the declaration; their plans had shifted to the establishment of a network of satellite countries (Mitteleuropa).
-However, Germany did not allow the Council to establish a Lithuanian military force, police force, or civic institutions.
+The publication of the Act of Independence was initially suppressed by the German occupation forces.
+However, on March 23, 1918, the Germans acknowledged the declaration; their plans had shifted to the establishment of a network of satellite countries (Mitteleuropa).
+However, Germany did not allow the council to establish a Lithuanian military force, police force, or civic institutions.
 On November 11, 1918 Germany signed an armistice on the Western Front and officially lost the war and control over Lithuania.
 The first national government, led by Augustinas Voldemaras, was formed.
 Voldemaras issued a declaration that Lithuania did not need a military force, as it was not planning to engage in warfare, and that only a small militia was needed.
 This view was unrealistic, since military conflicts soon erupted.